The Death of Snow White: Pre-production

-On January 2024, the film was announced to be in pre-production.
+In January 2024, the film was announced to be in pre-production.

 Filming

 Filming took place in Woodinville, Washington from June to August 2024, and Idaho around August.

 Release

 The film had its world premiere at Los Angeles on March 21, 2025, and was released in the United States on May 2, 2025.
-The film was originally set to be released theatrically on March 2025 and April 18.
+The film was originally set to be released theatrically in March 2025 and April 18.